github/docs/content/developers/apps/troubleshooting-oauth-app-access-token-request-errors.md

 }
 ```

-To solve this error, make sure you have the correct credentials for your {{ site.data.variables.product.prodname_oauth_app }}.
+To solve this error, make sure you have the correct credentials for your {% data variables.product.prodname_oauth_app %}.
 Double check the `client_id` and `client_secret` to make sure they are correct and being passed correctly
-to {{ site.data.variables.product.product_name }}.
+to {% data variables.product.product_name %}.

 ### Redirect URI mismatch

-If you provide a `redirect_uri` that doesn't match what you've registered with your {{ site.data.variables.product.prodname_oauth_app }}, you'll receive this error message:
+If you provide a `redirect_uri` that doesn't match what you've registered with your {% data variables.product.prodname_oauth_app %}, you'll receive this error message:

 ```json
 {